ksomf/workbook/alexeygrigorev_zoomcamp/capstone_project/Readme.md

 kubectl port-forward service/gateway 9696:80
 ```

-After these commands have been run the service can be tested with the same test script `python test.py`
+After these commands have been run the service can be tested with the same test script `python test.py`.
+To remove the cluster you can run `kind delete cluster`.